ihassin/bluebird/README.md

-# bluebird

-# Set up

-This project is compiled and linked on a Raspberry Pi.
-I use NetBeans for remote development and debug.
-You can see a tutorial on how to set this up [here](http://ihassin.github.io/mac%20os%20x/gnu/netbeans/remote%20compilation/remote%20debugging/remote%20execution/raspberry%20pi/rpi/2018/01/24/remote-execution-mac-raspberrypi.html).
+# PiPeri (Raspberry Pi BlueTooth LE Peripheral)

+## Introduction

+This project is my feeble attempt at understanding the basics of low-level BlueTooth Low Energy Peripheral programing.
+This implementation uses the [bunget](https://github.com/comarius/bunget) library to run peripheral code on a Pi.
+Many thanks to [comarius](https://github.com/comarius) for his efforts.

+## Modifications to the bunget app

+This is basically the same app that comes with bunget, with some code restructuring.
+In addition, I use the built-in LED instead of the bread-board version.

-# Compiling the tests
+## Compiling the tests

 This project uses [CMake](https://cmake.org/) and is tested using [Unity](https://github.com/ThrowTheSwitch/Unity).